-The Anup Engineering Limited (Formerly Known as Anveshan Heavy Engineering Limited) ("the Company") is engaged in manufacturing and fabrication of process equipment required for Chemicals, Petrochemicals, Pharmaceuticals, Fertilizers, Drugs and other allied industries.
+The Anup Engineering Limited ("the Company") is engaged in manufacturing and fabrication of process equipment required for Chemicals, Petrochemicals, Pharmaceuticals, Fertilizers, Drugs and other allied industries.

-The Company is a Public Limited Company domiciled in India and incorporated under the provisions of the Companies Act, 2013 ("the Act") applicable in India.
-Its equity shares are listed on the National Stock Exchange of India Limited ("NSE") and the BSE Limited ("BSE").
+The Company is a Public Limited Company domiciled in India and incorporated under the provisions of the Companies Act, 2013 ("the Act" erstwhile Companies Act, 1956) applicable in India.
+Its equity shares are listed on the National Stock Exchange of India Limited ("NSE") and the BSE Limited("BSE").
 The registered office of the Company is located at Odhav, Ahmedabad.

-The consolidated financial statements have been considered and approved by the Board of Directors at their meeting held on 24th June 2020.
+The consolidated financial statements have been considered and approved by the Board of Directors at their meeting held on May 14, 2021.